Ad Blocker Detected

 - Picture schedules are also useful.

-Part 3 of 4: Using Strategies to Help with Sensory Issues
+Part3 Using Strategies to Help with Sensory Issues

 - Construct your teaching area with separate and defined stations such as toys, crafts, and dress up.
+Have a calm and quiet space where the child can take breaks if they are overwhelmed.

 - Place physical indications of defined areas on the floor, such as mats for each child to play upon, a taped square outline for a reading area, etc.